wemakewith/data/posts/woganmay/post.md

 ![The Macbook](images/mac.jpg)

 I typically travel into Cape Town every 4-6 weeks for work, which is when the MBP gets the most use.
-It's a reliable workhorse - despite five years of upgrades it's stil able to holds its own.
+It's a reliable workhorse - despite five years of upgrades it's stil able to hold its own.
 On a typical trip I mostly use it to take notes, fix urgent bugs and take calls.
 It never goes anywhere without a Rain LTE dongle!

 ## The main machine